-I'm a Kiwi from New Zealand with a Post Graduate Diploma in Sports Medicine and a Bachelor of Sport and Recreation with distinction.
+I'm a Kiwi who has a Post Graduate Diploma in Sports Medicine and a Bachelor of Sport and Recreation (with distinction).
 I have accumulated over 20yrs+ industry and training related experience with some highlights that include tutoring health sciences to undergrad degree students, running my own personal training businesses and working for several of the best online companies that are coaching strength and physique athletes in the world today.

 What is your favorite kind of workout?